GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **EXIT**, **END**, **=x** - terminate the whole review session
 * **RECALL**, **RETRIEVE** - recall the prior command
 * **e** - edit/display an entry (make sure you are on the front of the line for that entry)
+* **PA** - Program attention key which allows you to break out of a running program.
+Not sure what it is bound to on the keyboard yet, but it is avaiable in the keyboard overly menu in the c3270 emulator
+* **RESET** - If the keyboard becomes unresponsive while in ISPF like tools this will reset it so you can use it again.
+Availble on the c3270 keyboard overlay menu, not sure the key binding (Esc?)

 # Directory Structure (the unzip location)